Skip to main content

 -w /var/log/tallylog -p wa -k auth_failures

-# Track modification to systemd service files
+# Track systemd service changes

 -w /etc/systemd/system/ -p wa -k systemd_changes